astroumd/lmtoy/docs/unity.md

      ssh unity

-will then log you into unity!
+will then log you into unity without the need for a password.

 ##  LMTOY on unity